zsquareplusc/lttp-backup/README.rst

     excludes files and directories matching the pattern

 ``load_config <path>``
     Load an other configuration file.
-This may be useful if a common excludes list is (re-)used in different configuration files.
+This may be useful if a common include/exclude list is (re-)used in different configuration files.

 ``hash <name>``
     Specify the hash function to use.
 No hashing will be performed if the